 - One souvenir BBM! soft-sided cooler per household.

 - Munich transit pass and professional guide services.

 - Beer is included during group meals (aka company meals) and brewery tours, and on taproom visits included on the itinerary, but not informal pub crawls or café visits.
-In Munich, one beer is included and the welcome meeting and one at our Wednesday night tent reservation.
-It is also included on your visit to Andech’s Monestery.
+In Munich at Oktoberfest, two one liter beers are included in our lunch or dinner tent reservation.
+Beer is also included on your visit to Andechs Monestery.
 The remainder of the Oktoberfest beers are on your own.

 - The begins at our first hotel in Bamberg and concludes at our final hotel in Munich.

 - Some meals and beer on your own.
 Free-time sightseeing.Our guides are available to provide suggestions.